-List your collaborative experiences as a professional or counselor-in-training.
-Collaboration means working interactions with staff, advisors, professors, supervisors, co-workers, and peers.
+Write a paragraph that lists your collaborative experiences as a professional or counselor-in-training.
+Collaboration mean working interactions with staff, advisors, professors, supervisors, co-workers, and peers.
 Collaboration might be evidenced in team projects, group projects, small group work, supervisory relationships, or other professional endeavors involving cooperative problem-solving.
 Briefly describe your role and the contributions you made to the work of the group.